 I decided at this point he was a dead man.
 He had crossed the line and was intending to get into my home.
-Putting my cell on speaker I set it atop the bar.
-Not seeing a weapon in his hands decided to show myself.
+I put my cell on speaker, set it atop the bar, and not seeing a weapon in his hands decided to show myself.

 I stood across from him, just the glass separating us.
 I racked the shotgun (Remington 870 tactical) and waited for him to leave.
 The special forces guy said that will run anyone off.
 Well, most anyone but this perp.

 He kept trying to get inside.
 I held the shotgun up to his head.
 I yelled 3 times- “I will kill you!
 I am in fear of my life!
 Leave!”
 I wanted it crystal clear on the 911 tape it was a justifiable shot.
 I decided if he tried the door once more I would kill him.
 He wasn’t getting inside.
 I moved my finger to the trigger.
 I waited for his hand to move.
 At the last moment he lifted his hand and stumbled into the back yard.
 It took all I had not to open that door and chase him down.
 I was beyond furious at this point.
 This was all over in 8 minutes.
 The police arrived at minute 24.
 He was caught in the back corner of my yard.

 He admitted to being high on cocaine.
 Police only charged him with drunk and disorderly and public intoxication.
 Once I got the police report I discovered he lives behind me.
 He still does.

 If I had not had a weapon and had been shown how to use it he would have gotten into my home.